nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 1. **Fantastical**

 1a.
-It has a good and clean UI, really simple to use 1b.
-It has integration with all iOS products, i.e. mac, iphone, ipad etc.
+It has a good and clean UI, really simple to use. <br>
+1b.
+It has integration with all iOS products, i.e. mac, iphone, ipad etc. <br>
 1c.
-Includes all CRUD features
+Includes all CRUD features. <br>
 1d.
-It has a reminder function
+It has a reminder function. <br>
 1e.
-Has a list of all upcoming tasks for the week at the left hand side 1f.
-Has natural language processing, can add events using Siri 1g.
-Locations added when creating events are automatically shown in google/apple map when clicked 1h.
-Automatically syncs with apple calendar, updates and syncs on the go.
+Has a list of all upcoming tasks for the week at the left hand side. <br>
+1f.
+Has natural language processing, can add events using Siri. <br>
+1g.
+Locations added when creating events are automatically shown in google/apple map when clicked. <br>
+1h.
+Automatically syncs with apple calendar, updates and syncs on the go. <br>

 2. **Google Cal**

 2a.
-It has CRUD features.
+It has CRUD features. <br>
 2b.
-It can link to external applications such as Gmail and Contacts.
+It can link to external applications such as Gmail and Contacts. <br>
 2c.
-It has cross-platform features.
+It has cross-platform features.<br>
 2d.
-It has a reminder function.
+It has a reminder function.<br>
 2e.
-It can support multiple accounts in one device.
+It can support multiple accounts in one device.<br>
 2f.
-It can create Event, Reminder or Goal.
+It can create Event, Reminder or Goal.<br>
 2g.
-All task created are automatically grouped and colour coded.
+All task created are automatically grouped and colour coded.<br>
-2h Clean and simple UI.
+2h Clean and simple UI.<br>
 3i.
-It can be used online or offline.
+It can be used online or offline.<br>
 3j.
-It has different kind of viewing options such as Day, 3-day, Week and Month.
+It has different kind of viewing options such as Day, 3-day, Week and Month.<br>

 3. **Any.do**

 3a.
-It has support for events, deadlines(Today category/Notification reminder), floating task(Someday category)
+It has support for events, deadlines(Today category/Notification reminder), floating task(Someday category).<br>
 3b.
-It has CRUD
+It has CRUD<br>
 3c.
-It has a search function
+It has a search function.<br>
 3d.
-It has a way to keep track of which items are done and yet to be done reminders 3e.
-It has CRUD features.
+It has a way to keep track of which items are done and yet to be done reminders.<br>
+3e.
+It has CRUD features.<br>
 3f.
-It has a search function.
+It has a search function.<br>
 3g.
-It has different tabs for today, tomorrow and date-wise events.
+It has different tabs for today, tomorrow and date-wise events.<br>
 3h.
-It allows to set priorities for different tasks.
+It allows to set priorities for different tasks.<br>
 3i.
-It allows to repeat reminders on a periodic basis.
+It allows to repeat reminders on a periodic basis.<br>
 3j.
-It can show all previous events which are marked done.
+It can show all previous events which are marked done.<br>